 MR. ZENNER: No. When we -- when we angle from where the property line angles at this particular point -- this is what we refer to as the northwest property line, which has a one-foot setback on it -- this will then be pushed back an additional five feet.
 So instead of the one foot, you will end up with six feet along that northwest, and that results in the building being shifted southeast on the site and pulled closer toward the right-of-way of the existing Fourth Street.
 Not into the right-of-way, because the right-of-way is not yet vacated.
 Please keep in mind that the concerns and the concessions that you are asking for as it relates to the landscaping are predicated on the vacation of the Fourth Street right-of-way.
 We cannot require -- you can require them to do it, but you need to be aware that getting it done requires the road right-of-way to be vacated so the additional right-of-way that is currently City owned could be utilized privately.
-It also impacts the ability to shift the building six feet away from the adjacent Hinshaw property.
-So -- or, no, that, it does not.
-It will allow the building to be shifted forward.
+It also impacts the ability to shift the building to be shifted forward.
 But the landscaping improvement in the Fourth Street corridor is going to be contingent on that variance or the vacation of the right-of-way.
 It does not change what we want and what I believe you are all agreeing to along the Providence corridor frontage.